 If you're passionate about videography, look no further than the LG V30.
 Its dual camera module takes stunning photos with options for wide angle or telephoto shots, and the camera app features an incredibly powerful array of video tools, including manual controls and even LOG video with LUTs.

 The V30 looks equally great on paper.
 The Snapdragon 835 processor and 4GB of RAM ensure top-notch performance, and it's still capable of microSD expandability.
 The V30 is a great tool for video professionals as well as an excellent and well-rounded phone, and LG's included quad DAC provides incredible audio quality when using headphones.

 If you're one of the hundreds of millions of people on the nation's largest carrier, there's no shortage of great phones for you to choose from.
-The Galaxy S9 is probably the best option for most people, but hardcore Android fans will prefer the untainted software experience of the Pixel 2, while power users will love the Galaxy Note 9.
+The Galaxy S9+ is a Swiss army knife of a phone that can do just about anything, and the Note 9 is even more crammed full of features.
 On the other hand, the Moto Z3 has its own advantage with its modular approach, and the LG V30 is unbeatable in the video department.

 Updated August 2018: This list has been revamped, with the Galaxy Note 9 finding a spot in the lineup.

 This post may contain affiliate links.
 See our disclosure policy for more details.